6 min reading time

-- Proper courses: Adding realistic content and working through a simulation of your training processes will offer the most realistic sense of user experience.
+- Courses: Adding real course content, and working through a simulation of your training processes, will offer the most genuine sense of the user experience.

-- Proper user setup: Add a viable volume of test users to every LMS that you trial.
+- User setup: Add a viable number of test users to every LMS that you trial.
 Users should be organized in ways that reflect your company’s structure, processes, and channels of communication.
-For example, you could group users by department, job role or both with the relevant manager assigned to that group.
+For example, you could group users by department, job role, or both, with the relevant manager assigned to that group.

-- Logos and brand guidelines: You should brand the learning portal so that it reflects the look and feel of your organization’s other platforms and materials.
-That will also help team members to assess systems on the same terms and avoid being distracted by cosmetic differences between platforms.
+- Logos and brand guidelines: You should brand the Learning Portal so that it reflects the look and feel of your organization’s other platforms and materials.
+That will also help team members to assess systems on the same terms and avoid them becoming distracted by cosmetic differences between platforms.

 Talk to the vendor

-- Case Studies from existing customers in similar industries or with similar use cases
+- Customer stories in similar industries, or with similar use cases, to your business’s

-Most of these documents – case studies, references, reviews, and testimonials – are useful for assessing a vendor’s reputation and experience in your industry.
-Technical documentation and a product roadmap will help you to determine, not just what the LMS looks like now, but what it will become.
+Most of these documents – customer stories, references, reviews, and testimonials – are useful for assessing a vendor’s reputation and experience in your industry.
+Technical documentation and a product roadmap help determine, not just what the LMS looks like now, but what it will become.
 Avoid dismissing a great vendor just because a single feature you’re looking for isn’t currently available, check their roadmap to see if it’s coming down the line.

-It would be a mistake to dismiss a vendor based on the absence of a feature that’s scheduled for release.

-Technical team members can help evaluate each learning management system’s API and other technical capabilities.
-This will be critical if you need to customize the LMS to meet your most specific requirements.
+Technical team members can help evaluate each learning management system’s API and other technical capabilities – critical if you need to configure the LMS to meet your most specific requirements.

-A vendor’s product roadmap will indicate how you can expect the LMS to keep pace with a rapidly evolving Learning & Development landscape.
-Comparing product roadmaps between vendors will provide a sense of the relative scale of their ambition, innovation, and investment in development.
+The roadmap also shows how the LMS plans to keep pace with the rapidly evolving learning and development landscape.
+Comparing product roadmaps between vendors provides a sense of the relative scale of their ambition, innovation, and investment in development.

 Test the vendor

-It’s difficult to have confidence in a vendor that doesn’t provide a thoroughly helpful experience.
-But if a provider is generous with their time and expertise, you can feel confident returning to your free trial to conclude evaluation.
-The breadth and depth of answers offered to technical and commercial questions is an indication of the strength of their team and investment in resources.
+The breadth and depth of answers offered to technical and commercial questions is a top indication of the strength of their team and investment in resources.

-It’s also essential to properly test customer support before a trial concludes.
-First test how support works within the platform itself.
+Don’t be afraid to properly test customer support before your trial concludes.
+First, test how support works within the platform itself.
 Submit requests based on problems and pain points you have already experienced or anticipate.

 Keep a record of response times and how satisfied you are with the support your team receives.
-Pay attention to automated responses and superficial answers that indicate a vendor isn’t really dedicated to customer support.
+Pay attention to automated responses and superficial answers that indicate a vendor isn’t really dedicated to supporting their customers.

-And finally, consider what a willingness to be flexible reveals about a vendor.
-Rigidness about processes and timelines should raise concerns as to what you can expect as a customer.
+Finally, see how willing the vendor is to be flexible.
+Rigidness with processes and timelines should raise concerns as to what you can expect as a customer.

 At LearnUpon, we’ll happily work with a business that’s trialing us.
-After a trial ends, your portal remains intact so it can be reactivated if you need to return to it later in your selection process.
-If you were to go with LearnUpon as your LMS, we’ll immediately deploy your portal so the work you’ve done during your LMS free trial is retained for future use.
-This means you’ll get a head start, allowing a smooth transition and efficient launch.
+After a trial ends, your Learning Portal remains intact, and it can be reactivated if you need to return to it later in your selection process.
+It’s no big deal.
+With LearnUpon as your LMS, we immediately deploy your Learning Portal so the work you’ve done during your LMS free trial is retained for future use.
+It gives you a head start, allowing a smooth transition and efficient launch.